 Please use the park in a respectful and responsible manner.

 Glenwood Park is located in Glenwood on Park Glen Avenue and 72 Street.
-The park includes a children's playground, outdoor hockey arena and fenced ball diamond.
+The park includes a children's playground, and fenced ball diamond, and a year-round sports arena for hockey, basketball, pickle ball, and more.

 Bookings for the ball diamond can be made through the Community Services Department at 723-4403.

 Located off 56th street and 5th Avenue Griffiths Park is a set up for sports and family fun!
-There are 2 Basketball Courts, Ball Diamonds, an Outdoor Rink & The Boys & Girls Club which is available to be rented to the public.
+There are 2 Basketball Courts, Ball Diamonds, an Outdoor Rink.

 The first park is located south of the railway tracks on the west side of 54th Street South and is fenced on three sides with a pond on the other side.